jrsawvel/ToledoWX/README.md

 This could be used for other areas of the country by pointing the to the appropriate XML and HTML files.

+---

+**Update 04Oct2017 :** - In late September 2017, I made changes and additions to create a Flash Briefing that gets read by Alexa on Amazon's Echo home smart speaker.
+A new script creates a summary of info pulled from current conditions at Toledo Express Airport, the seven-day forecast, the area forecast discussion, and any important statements that exist.
+An HTML version of this briefing can be accessed from the toledoweather.info homepage.
+The link is <http://toledoweather.info/briefing.html>.
+For Alexa/Echo, I created a JSON file, found at <http://toledoweather.info/briefing.json>.
+Alexa can also read an RSS version.
+In cron (batch), my new Alexa script executes every 15 minutes, but Alexa accesses the feed once an hour.

+Here are my notes about creating the Flash Briefing, which was certified by Amazon.

+To access the Use the web or the Alexa mobile app and search the skills list for Toledo Weather.
+Then enable the "TOL Wx" Flash Briefing skill.

 **Update 14Jul2013 :** - Added new scripts and templates to support processing data from http://forecast.io which provides an easy API to access their JSON data.
 This required installing the JSON Perl module located at http://search.cpan.org/~makamaka/JSON-PP-2.27202/lib/JSON/PP.pm and also using my new ForecastIO Perl module located https://github.com/jrsawvel/Perl-ForecastIO .
 The ForecastIO module uses my DateTimeFormatter module located at https://github.com/jrsawvel/DateTimeFormatter .